wormhole-foundation/xdapp-book/src/wormhole/2_architectureOverview.md

    - **Core Contracts** - Primary ecosystem contracts.
 These are the contracts which the Guardians observe and which fundamentally allow for cross-chain communication.

-    - **Portal xAsset Contracts** - Contracts that allow normal tokens to be converted to xAssets and enable these xAssets to be bridged.
+    - **xAsset Contracts** - Contracts that allow normal tokens to be converted to xAssets and enable these xAssets to be bridged.

     - **Relay Contracts** - _in development\*_ - Contracts that allow xDapps to send messages to a specific blockchain via the decentralized Generic Relayer network.